jmodjeska/simstore/README.md

 A simulated bookstore project for my Ruby class.
 Uses simple randomization to generate inventory, fake sales, and sales reports, including a Bestseller List.

 ## Installation
-Installation is easy with bundler.
+Installation is easy with [bundler](http://bundler.io/).
 Clone this repo and then run:
 ```
+cd simstore
 bundle install
 ```